 The fall quarter THEME lecture series runs select Friday afternoons through late November in the School of Music Fishbowl.

-Other talks in the series include:
+Upcoming talks in the series include:

 Friday, Oct.
 19: Music Education Professor Steven J. Morrison presents The Curious Case of the Conductor: Music, Movement, and the Multi-modality of Meaning Making.

 Friday, Nov.
 30: John Roeder of the University of British Colombia presents Comparing Musical Cycles Around the World.